hxrts/rumpsteak/docs/05_effect_handlers.md

 ## WASM Considerations

-InMemoryHandler works in WASM environments.
-RumpsteakHandler requires native tokio and does not compile to WASM.
+InMemoryHandler and RumpsteakHandler both work in WASM environments using futures channels.

 For WASM network communication, implement a custom handler using web-sys WebSocket or fetch APIs.
 See `07_wasm_guide.md` for details.